baktistr/digimon_overflow/problem.md

-# Digimon Digital Adventure - CTF Challenge
+# Digimon Overflow - CTF Challenge

 ## Challenge Information
-- **Name:** Digimon Digital Adventure
+- **Name:** Digimon Overflow
 - **Category:** Binary Exploitation / Pwn
 - **Difficulty:** Medium
-- **Points:** 350
+- **Points:** 400

 ## Story

 You've been selected as a DigiDestined - chosen to partner with a Digimon and save the Digital World!
-Your journey begins with a small Rookie-level Digimon named **Agumon**, but legends speak of a powerful Ultimate-level Digimon named **WarGreymon** that holds incredible power.
+Your journey begins with a small Rookie-level Digimon named **Agumon**.
+You can train your digimon to be a powerful Champion-level digimon named **Greymon**, but legends speak of a powerful Mega-level Digimon named **WarGreymon** that holds incredible power.

 However, there's a problem...
 The Digital World's digivolution system seems to have some... *glitches*.